CaNS-World/CaNS-Fizzy/README.md

  * GPU acceleration using OpenACC directives
  * A different canonical flow can be simulated just by changing the input files

-Some examples of flows that this code can solve are bubbles or droplets in:

- * periodic or developing channel
- * periodic or developing square duct
- * tri-periodic domain
- * lid-driven cavity

 ## Motivation

-This numerical toolkit enables the simulation of two-phase flow in canonical configurations on modern HPC GPU architecture: the ACDI interface capturing method has been selected because its features allow to preserve the effciency and GPU scalability of the single phase FFT-based flow solver that lays at the foundation of the present code.
+This numerical toolkit enables the simulation of two-phase flow in canonical configurations on modern computing architectures: the ACDI method for interface capturing has been selected because its features allow to preserve the effciency and GPU scalability of the single phase FFT-based flow solver that lays at the foundation of the present code.
 The one-fluid formulation, combined with the one-equation transport of the phase field, facilitates the extension of the code to more complex numerical strategies or the implementation of different discretization schemes.

 ## Method

-The two-phase flow is described by a one-fluid formulation, and is solved with a second-order finite difference incremental pressure correction scheme, discretized in a MAC grid arrangement.
+The two-phase flow is described by a one-fluid formulation, and is solved with a second-order finite difference incremental pressure correction scheme, discretized in a staggered grid arrangement.
 The interface between the two fluid phases is represented by a diffuse interface of specified thickness, preserved by a regularization flux, and advected with a second-order finite difference scheme.
 Time is advanced with a three-step low storage Runge-Kutta scheme, with several possible options concerning the discretiation of the advective terms.
 A pressure splitting technique is used to convert the problem of solving a variable-coefficients Poisson equation to a constant-coefficients one that can leverage the fast Poisson solver in CaNS.
 See the references above for details.

 ## Usage